liondon/mini_RDBMS/README.md

 - take operations from standard input:
   - each operation should be on a single line.
   - each time a line is executed, the time it took to execute would be printed.
-  - comparators for select and join will be = <, >, ! =, ≥, ≤
+  - comparators for select and join will be `=, <, >, !=, <=, >=`
-  - comments begin with // and go to the end of the line.
+  - comments begin with `//` and go to the end of the line.
-  - see "input.txt" for examples.
+  - see __input.txt__ for examples.
-- perform the basic operations of relational algebra: selection, projection, join, group by, and count, sum and avg aggregates.
+- perform the basic operations of relational algebra:
+  - selection,
+  - projection,
+  - join,
+  - group by, and
+  - count, sum and avg aggregates.
 - sort an array-table by one or more columns
 - run moving sums and average aggregates on a column of an array-table.
 - assign the result of a query to an array-table.